ax-va/Python-Example-Collection/poetry.md

     Best practice is via pipx so it stays isolated:
     ```unix
-    $ python -m pip install --<username> pipx
+    $ python -m pip install --user pipx
     $ pipx ensurepath
     $ pipx install poetry
     ```

-    If you don't want pipx, you can also pip install `--<username> poetry`, but pipx is cleaner.
+    If you don't want pipx, you can also pip install `--user poetry`, but pipx is cleaner.

 2. Initialize Poetry in your project